Zero Carbon Districts

 The extent to which heat pumps replace conventional heating plant will depend on the balance between environmental and economic objectives.

 In the four core scenarios modelled, we found the cost of CO2 savings for heat pump schemes versus gas based systems to lie in the range £133-£227/tCO2.
 This suggests that if the large CO2 savings on offer are to be achieved, there will need to be a continuation of financial support for renewable heat or interventions to ensure a high effective price of carbon emissions.

 Further cost savings arise when both heating and cooling are required

 However, further cost savings could be achieved by using heat pumps in schemes where both heating and cooling are required.

 Cooling demand is often a driver for the installation of heat pumps over other technologies in heat networks.
 Using heat pumps for both heating and cooling can help increase the thermodynamic efficiency of a system if heating and cooling loads are balanced, either instantaneously or seasonally.

 The drive to low carbon heating implies the electrification of heat

-Although DECC is encouraging a move toward gas-powered district heating on the grounds that this can use lower carbon than using individual gas boilers in each building, the longer term logic points away from using combustion towards using heat pumps in each building – with zero on-site carbon emissions.
+Although DECC has been encouraging a move toward gas-powered district heating on the grounds that this can use lower carbon than using individual gas boilers in each building, the longer term logic points away from using combustion towards using heat pumps in each building – with zero on-site carbon emissions.

-Decarbonising the grid will lead to zero carbon heating systems – and zero-carbon cooling too.
+Decarbonising the grid is leading to zero carbon heating systems – and zero-carbon cooling too.